-Water pump switch location on Water Center Panel -Typical View
+Water pump switch location on Water Center Panel behind rear doors.
+T36B -Typical View

-- 4. Open the Water Heater Drain (Yellow) Valve, and all waterline drain valves.
-(See "Water System Drain Valve Locations chart at the end of this section for locations of drain valves on your model). - NOTE: To make sure that all water drains properly from the water container, place a big enough vessel underneath the drainage socket of the drain valve (>2.64 gallons (10 liters)).
+3. Open all waterline drain valves, and water heater drain valve.
+(See "Water System Drain Valve Locations chart at the end of this section for locations of drain valves on your model).

+NOTE: To make sure that all water drains properly from the water container, place a big enough vessel underneath the drainage socket of the drain valve (>2.64 gallons (10 liters)).